Salute to Recovery: Drug Rehab for Veterans & First Responders

 - Wellness program.

-This treatment can be found in the form of PTSD education, 12-step programs, anger management, and addressing grief and loss.
+This treatment of veterans can be found in the form of PTSD education, 12-step programs, anger management, and addressing grief and loss.

 Therapy Approaches for Veterans & First Responders